tonipes/blender-cli-exporter/README.md

 All objects are exported to different files.
 Filename is same as the object's name in blender.

-This script if developed and tested with blender 2.77a
+This script is currently compatible with Blender v2.77a.

 ## Usage